-- Fulfill all affirmative action reporting requirements by submitting standard reports. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the office's diversity or equity committee. - Determine the need for diversity training and recommend training at their respective work location. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the office's recruitment team at their work locations. - Comply with the statewide and office anti-discrimination and anti-harassment policies.
+- Fulfill all affirmative action reporting requirements by submitting standard reports. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Recruitment and Diversity Committee. - Determine the need for diversity training and recommend training within their assigned areas. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Comply with statewide and office anti-discrimination and anti-harassment policies.

-The Affirmative Action Designee is accountable to the Affirmative Action Officer/Human Resources Director on matters pertaining to Affirmative Action and Equal Opportunity.
+The Affirmative Action Designee is accountable indirectly to the Affirmative Action Officer on matters pertaining to Affirmative Action and Equal Opportunity.